EkeminiAugustine/Introduction-to-GitHub-/README.md

  ## Pull request
 The GitHub platform allows you to make changes to your documents.
-The process of telling people about the changes you've made to a project in order to review the changes with your collaborators is described as a pull request.
+The process of telling people about the changes you've made to a project, to review the changes with your collaborators is described as a pull request.
 Pull request creates an avenue for changes to be discussed and reviewed before they are merged up into the base branch.
 The pull request simply displays differences to compare the changes to be merged into the main work.
 To carry out a pull request, the following steps can be followed:

 1. On GitHub.com, navigate to the main page of the repository.